Patria AMV: Lockheed Patria Havoc AMV (United States)

 Patria and Lockheed Martin agreed to cooperate in the competition for the US Marines MPC (Marine Personnel Carrier) program that was set to replace the LAV-25.
 The USMC planned to obtain 600 MPC vehicles.
 Patria was to deliver the AMV 8×8 vehicle.
 Lockheed Martin Systems Integration was responsible for the MPC offer, as well as system integration, survivability systems, the US production line, and networking and logistics.
 In August 2012, the Marines gave Lockheed a developmental contract for their vehicle, called the Havoc.

-For protection against mine attacks, the Havoc would have used a 'subframe' rather than a V-hull.
-On 3 April 2013, the Havoc successfully completed amphibious testing as part of its evaluation for the MPC program.
+For protection against mine attacks, the Havoc would have used a subframe rather than a V-hull.
+In April 2013, the Havoc successfully completed amphibious testing as part of its evaluation for the MPC program.

 The Marine Personnel Carrier was put on hold in June 2013, restarted in February 2014, and then restructured as Phase 1 of the Amphibious Combat Vehicle (ACV) program, which included the previous MPC competitor entries.

 During the summer of 2013, the Havoc successfully completed protection systems testing during a series of blast tests.
 The vehicle completed all threshold and objective protection system testing, with instrumentation indicating that no disabling injuries would have resulted to any of the three crew members and nine dismounted Marines.
-Lockheed also delivered a report demonstrating the high degree of commonality between the Havoc and other Marine Corps vehicles, aimed at reducing cost, training requirements, and logistics needs.
+Lockheed delivered a report demonstrating the high degree of commonality between the Havoc and other Marine Corps vehicles, aimed at reducing cost, training requirements, and logistics needs.

 The Lockheed Havoc AMV completed the Nevada Automotive Test Center's Butte Mountain Trail course in September 2014.
 Lockheed planned to offer the Havoc in the Marine Corps' ACV Phase 1 program, and give them 16 vehicles to test once a Request for Proposals (RFP) was released in early 2015.
-However, in July 2015 partnership between Patria and Lockheed Martin came to an end, and Havoc was not offered to the Amphibious Combat Vehicle program.
+In July 2015 partnership between Patria and Lockheed Martin came to an end, and Havoc was not offered to the Amphibious Combat Vehicle program.